Holly-Horwood/holiday_helper/README.md

 ---

 #### Motivation/Purpose
-Exploring New Zealand's wilderness has always been a passion for my family and friends.
+This is my second milestone project for the Full Stack Software Development course through Code Institute.
+The decision to create this site came froma passion for exploring New Zealand's wilderness with family and friends.
 I wanted to put together a simple site that gave the user fast access to key camping information like huts and campsites around the country.
 I wanted to display each site on a simple easy to follow map so that locations could be identified quickly and the end user could narrow down their search in the shortest amount of time.

 #### Technologies Used

--   Bootstrap with Javascript and jQuery
 -   HTML5
 -   CSS3
+-   Bootstrap
+-   Javascript
+-   jQuery

 ##### Other resources: